Thermal Conductivity Paper Database

 Graphene Thermal Properties: Applications in Thermal Management and Energy Storage

 The authors present a review of the thermal properties of graphene, and present one example of a practical application of graphene in thermal management, as an additive to phase change materials.
 It was found that the use of liquid-phase-exfoliated graphene as a filler in phase change materials has potential to enhance the thermal management in high-power battery packs.
-The results also indicated that graphene had the ...
+The results also indicated that graphene had ...

 Author(s): , ,